-Val is a beautiful woman with blonde hair which she sometimes wears in a golden braid across one shoulder.
-She has pale grey eyes with high sharp cheekbones; but when she returns from her mission to Tormund her eyes are recorded as blue.
+Val is a beautiful young woman with blonde hair the color of dark honey and reaching to her waist, which she sometimes wears in a golden braid across one shoulder.
+Val has high sharp cheekbones and eyes which appear pale grey or blue.
 She is slender with a full bosom.
-Val is resourceful, brave and capable.

 A Storm of Swords